 Ametsub‘s biggest problem is that I like him too much.
 I don’t know how that happens, I’m not sure how my mind works, but upon hearing his music, I immediately file him for the Best of the Year slot, and that’s where he stays, while I rabidly search for the rest of the candidates.
-Like an anthology of works by my favorite author, which once identified, purchased and stashed for another lonely day, it sits on my bookshelf awaiting its turn, music by Ametsub is always an undeniable pleasure, saved for especially difficult and rewarding time.
+Like an anthology of works by my favourite author, which once identified, purchased and stashed for another lonely day, it sits on my bookshelf awaiting its turn, music by Ametsub is always an undeniable pleasure, saved for especially difficult and rewarding time.
 And that problem, my friends, the one which I shamelessly attributed to Ametsub, is a result of this very belated review.
 Yes, in my magnificently defined universe, where some rules contradict each other, this particular thinking always makes sense.

 Ametsub’s music tends to delight and inspire.
 On the one hand, his beautiful melodies satisfy my harmony searching ears of resolve.
 On the other, his crafty devised glitchy goodness plays with my mind on a cerebral level, keeping it occupied with puzzles of joy.
-If I were to summarize all that I seek in intelligent “dance” music, works by one of my favorite artists, Ametsub, would always end up on a list of recommendations.
+If I were to summarise all that I seek in intelligent “dance” music, works by one of my favourite artists, Ametsub, would always end up on a list of recommendations.
 What I want from this misclassified genre of dance music under the IDM umbrella is more than a DSP rich organism of a constantly mutating structure.
 I want that being to exhibit the “intelligent” attribute assigned to its name.
 And that’s a lot more than a tripping percussion across a jittery landscape of effects.
 I don’t know precisely how to describe what exactly I mean, but I could confidently state that Ametsub is it.
 And you should be able to figure the rest out.

 A succession of feeling of floating drifting melodies that seems to remind of an endless trip is finished in the strong soundscape, like a drawn spectacular nature, the solemn horizon, the silence of the evening, fluttering reminiscence in the old tape, magnificence red landscape…